-

 Cycling and depression: two years on

 In 2011 I wrote about my experiences of depression, how they interacted with changes in the volume and intensity of my cycling, and introduced some academic literature on exercise and mental health.
-I concluded that although cycling can play a Read more
+I concluded that although cycling can play a role in moderating negative mood, and possibly even treating depressive illnesses, it can also contribute… Read more

 -